-^{} Not required in the teacher training curricula.
+Not required in the teacher training curricula.

 1 Electives should include lower division preparation for the major.
-See page 26.
+See pages 67-144.
 Requirements for the minors may be partially satisfied in the lower division.
 See page 26.

 Foreign Languages At least 15 units in not more than two languages are required in the lower division, except that only 10 units in a modern language are required in the commerce major and no language is required in teacher training.
 Each year of acceptable high school work in a foreign language will be counted in satisfaction of 5 units of this requirement.
-Not less than two high school year-courses is acceptable in any language except Latin, in which a year-course is permissible.
+Not less than two high school year-courses is acceptable in any language.

-Social Sciences 1 Fourteen units chosen from two or more departments are required in this field.
+Social Sciences1 Fourteen units chosen from two or more departments are required in this field.
 All students must present credit for Social Science 1A or for an acceptable equivalent.

-Additional lower division courses to meet the social science requirement must be chosen from the following list and all except teacher training students must include one of the year courses marked with an asterisk: Anthropology 50A-50B, 54, 55; Economics 1A-1B, 18A-18B; Geography 2; History 4A-4B, 8A-8B; Political Science 1A-1B, 71A-71B; Social Science 1B; Sociology 50A-50B.
+Additional lower division courses to meet the social science requirement must be chosen from the following list and all except teacher training students must include one of the year courses marked with an asterisk: Anthropology 50A-50B, 54, 55; Economics 1A-1B, 18A-18B; Geography 2 or 10B; History 4A-4B, 8A-8B; Political Science 1A-1B, 71A-71B; Social Science 1B; Sociology 50A-50B.